JAForbes/blog/public/posts/why-cohost-is-good.md

 They call this "Cohost Plus" but the "Plus" implies unlocking some kind of extra functionality.
 While it does do that its really there as a way for the community to keep the site they like running.
 Its $5 a month.
 It is a way to convert community good will into revenue.
 Which means Cohost is incentivized to maintain community good will.

 Their conversion rate is 17% (which is pretty high) but also not high enough to sustain them.
-This model is no longer new but it new for running a social media website.
+This model is no longer new but it is new for running a social media website.
 Time will tell if the good will is persistent.

 ### User subscriptions